-Students are required to pass the pediatric dosage calculation exam with a score of 90% or higher to pass the pediatric clinical laboratory.
+- b.
+Students are required to complete the following proctored exam(s): Nursing Care of Children Content Mastery Exam will be administered during week 5 of the course rotation. - 4.
+Other Policies and/or Procedures Students are required to pass the pediatric dosage calculation exam with a score of 90% or higher to pass the pediatric clinical laboratory.

-VI.
-COURSE CALENDAR
+VIII.
+COURSE CALENDAR (Tentative)